Sixteenth Sunday in Ordinary Time, Year A

 The ideal is to have the Word of God sown deep into our hearts where there is rich soil.
 When this happens, the Word grows and becomes strong and stable.
 And in the midst of a cultural or social “storm,” the Christian with deep roots and deep faith will not waver.

-Reflect, today, upon whether or not you are absolutely willing to stand with Christ and for the truth no matter how hard or unpopular it may be.
+Reflect, today, upon whether or not you are absolutely willing to stand with Christ and for the Truth no matter how hard or unpopular it may be.
 Are you willing to endure the ridicule and misrepresentation the world gives to the Truth?
 Are you willing to stay strong in your faith in the midst of an increasingly secular society?
 If you struggle with being a “pop-Christian,” pray that God will sink His roots down deep into your heart so that you will be unwavering no matter the cost.

-Lord, I desire that Your Word sink deep into my heart.
+Lord of all Truth, I desire that Your Word sink deep into my heart.
 I desire to stay strong in my faith no matter the cost.
 Help me to be radical in my faith and in my love in all things.
 Jesus, I trust in You.

 The Evil All Around Us